Marigameo/FreshSurvey/README.md

 3. On the final question, if the user clicks on submit, they are shown a confirmation screen.
 4. The response is sent to an API via POST call.
 Mocked to this service [https://mockapi.io/](https://mockapi.io/)
 5. On refreshes during a form fillup, user will be redirected to the last question he has seen with all previous answers persisted.
 6. Once a form is submitted successfully, the state is reset and if the page is refreshed, it goes back to the home page.

+## Extra addon feature:

+* A small analytics dashboards to display the stats of survey in charts
+* Used chart JS
 ## Steps to clone and run the application

 * git clone https://github.com/Marigameo/FreshSurvey.git